cabforum/code-signing/docs/CSBR.md

 The validity period for a Code Signing Certificate issued to a Subscriber or Signing Service MUST NOT exceed 39 months.

-The Timestamp Authority MUST use a new Timestamp Certificate with a new private key no later than every 15 months to minimize the impact to users in the event that a Timestamp Certificate\'s private key is compromised.
-The validity for a Timestamp Certificate must not exceed 135 months.
-The Timestamp Certificate MUST meet the requirements in [Section 6.1.5](#615-key-sizes) for the communicated time period.
+The Timestamp Certificate validity period MUST NOT exceed 135 months.
+The Timestamp Certificate Key Pair MUST meet the requirements in [Section 6.1.5](#615-key-sizes).
+The Timestamp Certificate Private Key usage period is no greater than 15 months from the date of Timestamp Certificate issuance.
+Private Keys associated with Timestamp Certificates issued for greater than 15 months MUST be removed from online Hardware Crypto Module with 18 months from date of Timestamp Certificate issuance.
+The CA SHALL log the removal of the Private Key from the Hardware Crypto Module.

-Cryptographic algorithms, key sizes and certificate life-times for both authorities and Subscribers are governed by the NIST key management guidelines.
+The CA MAY keep existing backup sets containing the Private Key.
+In case of a Key Recovery event, the CA SHALL NOT restore Private Keys associated with Timestamp Certificates, if the Timestamp Certificate was issued more than 15 months ago.

 ## 6.4 Activation data